Skip to main content

 • graphics

 The graphics of the game are characterized by a cute and lively art style, featuring vibrant, chibi-style anime characters that appeal to fans of the genre.
-However, many reviewers noted that the graphics can feel basic or dated, with some animations appearing unrefined and the transition to 3D losing some charm.
-Overall, while the visuals are enjoyable and consistent, they may not meet the expectations of players seeking more advanced graphical fidelity.
+While many reviewers appreciate the charming visuals, some note that the graphics can feel basic or dated, and the transition to 3D has diminished some of the original charm.
+Overall, the presentation is enjoyable, though it contrasts with the darker themes of the story.

 • “Fun and enjoyable SRPG with a big dose of comedy and cute graphics.”